microsoft/appcenter-cli/contributing.md

 Files called \*Tests.ps1 run automatically.
 The [Pester test runner](https://github.com/pester/Pester/wiki/Pester) is used to run the tests.
 You can run theses tests locally by running the Main.ps1 file in test/functional using PowerShell.

-#### typings

-Stores type definitions for the external Javascript libraries used.
-These are checked in rather than dynamically downloaded in case we need to edit them.

 ## Naming conventions

 To get consistent user experience among commands for all beacons, the command line argument names should follow